tayybafatima-08/Chess-Game-OOP-Project/README.md

 ## OOP Concepts Demonstrated

-This project was designed to teach — and showcase — every major OOP concept covered in CS1004.
+This project was designed to showcase every major OOP concept covered in CS1004.

 | Concept | Where It Lives | What It Looks Like |
 |---|---|---|